-Credit Risk Management (CRM) is responsible for approving credit facilities for any credit or lending by Deutsche Bank AG, Bangkok Branch apart from staff loans.
+Subject to the governance, process and procedure outlined under section 4 "Risk Exposure Committee", Credit Risk Management (CRM) is responsible for approving credit facilities for credit or lending by Deutsche Bank AG, Bangkok Branch apart from staff loans.
 The CRM officers with relevant credit authority are based in Asia Pacific Head Office (APHO) in Singapore for local credits and in different global locations for Multi National Credits (MNCs).
-All credit approvals are made by the relevant regional or global offices as applicable.
+Credit approvals are made by the relevant regional or global offices as applicable.